A. Recession: commonly

-A. Recession: commonly accepted definition is two
+accepted definition is two consecutive quarters

-of negative growth in Real GDP.
+of negative growth in Real GDP

-B. Why business economic activity fluctuated following a cycle
+B. Why business economic activity fluctuated

-Excessive optimism causes inventories to over
+Excessive optimism causes inventories to over expand

-expand and eventually they must be worked down causing a recession.
+eventually be worked down causing a recession.

 to track inventory and made this type of